Kauru: Geography

-Kaura Local Government Area is 485 square kilometers in size and experiences 32 degree Celsius temperatures on average.
+Kaura Local Government Area is 485 square kilometres in size and experiences 32 degree Celsius or 89.6 degrees Fahrenheit temperatures on average.
 There are two distinct seasons in the area: the dry season and the rainy season.
-It is estimated that the annual rainfall in Kaura is approximately 1000 mm, and the average wind speed is 11 km/h.
+It is estimated that the annual rainfall in Kaura is approximately 1000 mm, and the average wind speed is 11 km/h or 6.8 mph.

 Climate

-The year's weather is rarely overcast, with the wet season being oppressive and oppressive, while the dry season is partly cloudy and hot.
+The year's weather is rarely overcast, with the wet season being oppressive and cloudy, while the dry season is partly cloudy and hot.

 Climate change is causing a warmer temperature trend in Kauru, with the warming stripes representing annual average temperatures.
-With an average daily high temperature of 94°F, the hot season spans 2.2 months, from February 19 to April 25.
-At an average high temperature of 96°F and low temperature of 71°F, April is the hottest month in Kauru.
-With an average daily maximum temperature below 84°F, the chilly season spans 3.2 months, from June 30 to October 4.
-December is the coldest month of the year in Kauru, with typical highs and lows of 87°F and 57°F.
+With an average daily high temperature of 94 °F, the hot season spans 2.2 months, from February 19 to April 25.
+At an average high temperature of 96 °F and low temperature of 71 °F, April is the hottest month in Kauru.
+With an average daily maximum temperature below 84 °F, the chilly season spans 3.2 months, from June 30 to October 4.
+December is the coldest month of the year in Kauru, with typical highs and lows of 87 °F and 57 °F.